syntasso/kratix-docs/docs/main/05-reference/04-promises/02-deleting-a-promise.md

 ---
-description: Deleting a promise
+description: Documentation for deleting a Kratix Promise
-title: Deleting
+title: Deleting a Promise
+sidebar_label: deleting
 ---

 :::caution